jcooper2368/JCProjectCode/logistic-regression/README.md

 # Telecom Customer Churn Analysis and Prediction

-Overview
+# Overview
-This project investigates the factors influencing customer churn in the telecommunications sector.
-The primary goal is to understand how various customer-related factors impact their decision to leave the service provider, and to develop predictive models that can help in formulating strategies to reduce churn rates.
+This project aims to analyze and predict customer churn in the telecommunications industry by examining a variety of factors including customer outages, equipment failure, amount of data used, geographical location, monthly charge, tenure, frequency of technical support interactions, payment methods, and area type.
+Utilizing logistic regression, the analysis seeks to uncover the impact of these factors on customer churn and provide actionable recommendations to telecommunications companies to enhance customer retention strategies.

 ## Objectives
-To analyze the influence of different customer-related factors on churn.
+- To analyze the influence of different customer-related factors on churn.

-To develop logistic regression models to predict customer churn.
+- To develop logistic regression models to predict customer churn.

-To provide recommendations to telecommunications companies to improve customer retention.
+- To provide recommendations to telecommunications companies to improve customer retention.

 ## Data, Scripts, and Reports
 Data: The dataset includes information on customer outages, equipment failure, data usage, geographical location, monthly charges, tenure, technical support interactions, payment methods, and area type.